 Ibrahim Roza is known for it’s artistically laid out corridors, beautifully decorated walls and tall minarets.
 The large square compound of the monument also has a mosque apart from the tomb.

 An external flight of stone stairs lead to the top of this spherical structure.
-On top of the tower there are two huge cannons.
-The top of the tower also offers splendid view of the city.
+On top of the tower, there are two huge cannons.
+The top of the tower also offers a splendid view of the city.